Lemon Artichoke & Asparagus Pasta

 Also, 2 cups of milk worked well for me but perhaps if you started with 1 cup and increased the amount as needed that would be better?
 I may adjust the directions to include that. 🙂

-The flavors were really delicious but my suave came out really thin and soupy.
+The flavors were really delicious but my sauce came out really thin and soupy.
 Any ideas?
 I feel like maybe 2 cups of milk is too much and it diluted it.
 (I did put the flour in).
 Thanks!!

 Made this tonight and it was fantastic – do not use short cuts from similar pins – this is the real deal.
 I added extra lemon and garlic, non-fat milk, and whole wheat flour.
 Next time I’ll use whole wheat pasta.
 Thanks for the great recipe!